snowmangg47/WIL_Project/HCC/data/pdfs/README.md

 PDF contains raw health cover information.
 Yet, it currently has additional information that won't be necessary for the project.
-So, we will extract what is relevant and create json files for each health insurer with the concise information.
+So, we will extract what is relevant and create json/csv files for each health insurer with the concise information.